microsoft/semantic-kernel/docs/decisions/0032-agents.md

 ---
 # These are optional elements.
 Feel free to remove any of them.
-status: proposed
+status: experimental
 contact: crickman, SergeyMenshykh
 date: 2024-01-24
 deciders: markwallace-microsoft, matthewbolanos
-consulted: rogerbarreto, dmytrostruk
+consulted: rogerbarreto, dmytrostruk, alliscode
 informed:
 ---